abubasil70/Code-Archiver/README.md

 3. **Initialize:** Choose the file extensions you want to track (e.g., .py, .sql, .js).
 4. **Sync:** Whenever you reach a milestone, click **Sync All Changes**.
 5. **Review:** Click on any version in the history table to see the code or update its notes.
-6. Watching directory and many other functions where added to the new branch.

 ---
 **Maintained by:** Abu Basil